 Side note: When I say “toys,” I really mean “activities.”
 Each activity is counted as one item.

-Set the toys out in an inviting manner
+Set the toys out in an inviting manner to encourage independent play

 What in the world does this mean?
 How can a toy be inviting?
 Well, in order to engage a child in independent play, they need to want to play with their toys.
 So instead of filling in a puzzle with all of the pieces, I place the puzzle pieces next to the puzzle, just begging for the puzzle to be completed.
 Farm animals don’t sit inside our play barn.
 Nope!
 Farm animals are placed on a plastic tray next to the barn.
 Our son loves to grab the farm animals and place them inside the barn.
 Setting up his toys like this invites him to interact with them.
 This is the basis of encouraging independent play.